myant/myant.github.io/README.md

-This is feihu's blog.
+This is Myant's blog.
 The source code of this site is forked from [pixelcog.com](http://pixelcog.com/)

 --------
 Here is the original license from [pixelcog.com](http://pixelcog.com/)